Culture of Tanzania: Painting

+In 2021, Tanzanian painter and associate professor in Fine Art at the Department of Creative Arts, University of Dar es Salaam, Elias Jengo published an overview on "The Making of Contemporary Art in Tanzania."
+Referring to the early years after independence, Jengo described the absence of an official political orientation for the arts by the Nyerere government.
+With regard to the development of visual and applied arts, he discussed organizations including the National Handicraft Marketing Development Corporation (HANDICO) and its subsidiaries, the National Arts Council, the Tanzania Culture Trust Fund, the Copyright Society of Tanzania (COSOTA), the role of art galleries, foundations and associations.
+Further, he described modern Makonde sculpture, the so-called Tingatinga school as well as fine-art paintings by Sam Ntiro and other contemporary painters.

-Tingatinga is the name applied to a popular genre of Tanzanian paintings, which are painted with enamel paints on canvas.
+Tingatinga is the name applied to a popular genre of Tanzanian paintings, which are painted with enamel paints on hardboard or canvas.
 Usually, the motifs are animals and flowers in colorful and repetitive design.
 The style was started by Edward Saidi Tingatinga in Dar es Salaam.
 Since his death in 1972, the Tingatinga style expanded both in Tanzania and abroad.
-One of the most famous African artists, George Lilanga, was a Makonde from Tanzania.

 Contemporary Tanzanian artists include David Mzuguno, Haji Chilonga, Salum Kambi, Max Kamundi, Thobias Minzi, Robino Ntila, John Kilaka, Godfrey Semwaiko, Evarist Chikawe, and others.

 Cartoons

 Tanzania's cartoons have a history that can be traced back to the work of pioneering artists, such as Christian Gregory with his Chakubanga cartoons in the Uhuru newspaper back in the 1970s and 1980s, and Philip Ndunguru in the early 1980s.
 Outspokenly political cartoons were created on a more recent date.